Dynamic cascading style sheets

 Internal dynamic CSS

-The display of my Web site is almost totally under the control of a dynamic CSS file which can display four different color themes (blue, brown, red and teal) with three shades of the selected color and three font sizes (12, 13 and 14 pt).
+The display of my Web site is almost totally under the control of a dynamic CSS file which can display four different color themes (blue, brown, red and teal) with three shades of the selected color.
 Years ago, I used four cascading style sheets that I had to update and keep synchronized.
 The task was tedious, time consuming and prone to errors.
 As a result, about two years ago, I started using dynamic cascading style sheets without knowing it.
 I developed a CSS file with embedded PHP code and called it "gtrolayout.php".
 It displayed the pages in four color themes and the PHP code code enabling these color themes were embedded in the various styles of the CSS file.
-It is only recently that I haddeed the possibility of modifying the font size.

-Now I use only one CSS file that I have called gtrolayout.php.
-The following snippet shows part of this file with the embedded PHP code highlighted in yellow:
+Now I use only one pseudo-CSS file that I have called gtrolayout.php.
+The following snippet shows part of this file with the embedded PHP code:

 }